2025 NWSS

 Here we’re harvesting millet in the fall.
 Harvest is always a great time to evaluate our production decisions.

 Visitors are always welcome at our place.
 We are located one mile North of Amherst, Colorado.
 You can find us participating in a flurry of activities depending upon the time of the year.
-We could be at a 4-H activity or event, planting millet, combining wheat, breeding cows, delivering bulls, and helping Brent’s father with his farm or simply spending time with our boys.
+We could be delivering beef; planting or harvesting corn, forages, millet or wheat; working cattle; checking pastures; or simply enjoying time with each other.
 Despite the day, we always enjoy showing visitors our cow herd and visiting about Angus cattle.
-Sure we have a coffee pot but we like to say “the grill is always ready for some wonderful burgers or steaks”.
-So email or call and we would love to share our day that the Lord has made with you.
+Sure, we have a coffee pot but we like to say “the grill is always ready for some wonderful burgers or steaks”.
+Email or call and we would love to share our day that the Lord has made with you.